 Another common meaning that -self words can add to a verb normally used without one is “with determined effort”.
-Thus, stop oneself is often used instead of stop before falling because falling is very hard to stop, and improve oneself means not just getting better, but working very hard to do so.
+Thus, stopped oneself falling implies taking action to stop, whereas stopped falling means stopping without trying; and improve oneself means not just getting better, but working very hard to do so.
 CHANGE, DECREASE, DEVELOP, EXPAND, INCREASE, MOVE and PREPARE can all act similarly with a -self word.
 With TRAIN, however, different meanings again exist: training is preparation for sporting or professional activity, whereas training oneself relates to habits.

 OTHER USES OF “-self” WORDS

 The other main use of -self words according to most grammar descriptions is to give “emphasis” to a particular noun or noun-equivalent, like this:

 (j) Students themselves should * choose * what to study *.